stanford-mse-125/website-2023/staff.md

 ## Course communication

+We use this website to disseminate course materials.
-We use the [Ed platform](TK) to manage course questions and discussion.
+We use the [Ed platform](https://edstem.org/us/courses/38225) to manage course questions and discussion and to make announcements.
+Assignments should be submitted on Gradescope.
 Grades will be posted on Gradescope and should be discussed only real-time.

 Use our (anonymous)